jshah59/admin/researchbay.md

 #### Frontend

 The frontend team will be responsible for everything that relates to the GUI for the website.
-A significant amount of collaboration will be done with the backend and mobile teams.
+This will involve a significant amount of collaboration with backend and mobile teams.

 - Outline of pages in the web interface:
   1. Login page
     * Let users create accounts and fill out their profile with a form
   2. Chat interface
     * Chat using APIs such as ChatKit for professors and students to communicate with each other
-  3. Website settings (?)
+  3. Website settings
+    * Home page interface, user preferences
   4. Search + recommendations (*Home*)
     * Search bar shows results in two tabs: users and postings (for research positions)
     * Recommendations are displayed on the same page as the search bar, before any searching